 Lovers of the rapid-fire Snipers will want to get a good Widow’s Bite.
 This snappy little Sniper has some decent perks on it, and the majority of them will come down to personal preference.
 In saying that, here are some options:

-- Arrowhead Break, Tactical Mag, Slideshot and Opening Shot
+- Arrowhead Brake, Tactical Mag, Slideshot and Opening Shot

-- Arrowhead Break, Extended Mag, Feeding Frenzy and Demolitionist
+- Arrowhead Brake, Extended Mag, Feeding Frenzy and Demolitionist

 Beloved will be taking a backseat once Season of Arrivals ends.
 Its Power level will be capped at 1060 and so you’ll need to find another high-impact Sniper.
 For your consideration is Long Shadow.